Woodworking is an ancient craft that has been used for centuries to create beautiful and sturdy pieces of furniture, art, and more.

 2. Black Locust

 Black Locust is a fast-growing, deciduous tree that is native to the southeastern United States.
 It is known for its strength, durability, and resistance to rot and decay — qualities that any woodworker would admire.

 It also has a wide range of colors and grain patterns, making it a versatile choice for any project.
 The sapwood of black locust is creamy white, but its heartwood can appear light to dark chocolate brown.

-Black Locust is often used in outdoor projects such as decks, fences, and garden furniture.
+This wood finds its calling in various outdoor projects like decks, fences, and garden furniture.
 It’s also a popular choice for flooring and interior trim work.
-It can be tricky to work with due to its hardness, so it’s important to use sharp tools when machining this wood.
+Black Locust can be tricky to work with due to its hardness, so it’s important to use sharp tools when machining this wood.